FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/ST_API_integation/JAVA_client.md

 ### Authentication

-Authentication is completed by the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> Server , but API Gateway does not know what authentication method is being used and as a result the generated code assumes that there is no authentication. <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> REST API uses Basic HTTP authentication – username and password credentials.
+Authentication is completed by the {{< SecureTransport/securetransportname  >}} Server , but API Gateway does not know what authentication method is being used and as a result the generated code assumes that there is no authentication. {{< SecureTransport/securetransportname  >}} REST API uses Basic HTTP authentication – username and password credentials.
 The Basic HTTP authentication has to be manually implemented in the code as follows:

 1. The `authentications` property in the `io.swagger.client.ApiClient` class has to contain the following mapping:
     `"HTTPBasic" -> new HttpBasicAuth()`